 - The following are considered credits passed:

-- The following are not considered credits passed: a. ”F” grades; b.
-“W” withdrawal; c. any courses audited with no credit; d.
-“I” incomplete; e.
-“IP” in progress.
+- The following are not considered credits passed: ”F” grades; “W” withdrawal; any courses audited with no credit; “I” incomplete; “IP” in progress.

-Whenever possible the Financial Aid Office notifies by letter any student who does not maintain satisfactory academic progress that he/she is being placed on financial aid suspension.
+The Financial Aid Office notifies by letter or email any student who does not maintain satisfactory academic progress that he/she is being placed on financial aid suspension.

 Financial Aid Suspension